At-Home Pixie Cut Using Clippers

 What You’ll Need:

-Mine are secondhand Super Taper II, a professional grade variety that is suitable on textured hair, purchased on Ebay for $49.
+Mine are secondhand Super Taper II (similar linked), a professional grade variety that is suitable on textured hair.
 Since clippers were sold out everywhere earlier in the pandemic, I bought mine on Ebay.
 If you go that route, try to find some under $60, preferably with clipper guards.

 Hair Shears and Thinning Shears